-How to Choose the Best Stock Trading Platform UK for You
+How to Choose the Right Stock Trading Platform UK for You

-To help you find the best stock trading platform UK for you, below we elaborate on these key metrics in more detail.
+To help you find the right stock trading platform UK for you, below we elaborate on these key metrics in more detail.

-Before you sign up with a UK stock trading platform - it's crucial that you check the provider's regulatory standing.
-In most cases, the best stock trading platforms UK will be regulated by the FCA.
-This means that you can avoid the worry of choosing a shady broker - as the FCA is one of the most stringent regulators in this space.
+Before you sign up with a UK stock trading platform – it’s crucial that you check the provider’s regulatory standing.
+In most cases, stock trading platforms in the UK will be regulated by the FCA.
+This means that you can avoid the worry of choosing a shady broker – as the FCA is one of the most stringent regulators in this space.

 For example, all FCA-regulated stock trading platforms must:

-At the other end of the spectrum, choosing a stock trading platform that isn't licensed by the FCA - or is regulated by an offshore body, meaning that your capital is at risk.
-Ultimately - this is why we rate eToro as the best stock trading platform UK - as the provider is regulated by the FCA, ASIC, and CySEC, as well as being covered by the FSCS protection.
+At the other end of the spectrum, choosing a stock trading platform that isn’t licensed by the FCA – or is regulated by an offshore body, means that your capital is at risk.

 Some traders in the UK prefer to stock with UK-listed stocks.
 This would mean that you are trading equities listed on the FTSE 100, FTSE 250, or even the AIM (Alternative Investment Market).